SATHish64103/SATHish64103/README.md

 - 🔭 I’m a Ph.D.
 Scholar at MAHE, India
 - 🌱 Currently working on hearing aid signal processing and spatial hearing experiments
-- 📫 How to reach me: Contact part
+- 📫 How to reach me: Contact part.

 <br>